-Craps used to be the most popular table game found in American casinos but has recently fallen to third, after slot machines and Blackjack.
-It is a dice game that can seem intimidating to new players due to the number of bets available on a Craps table, however, most of these bets are not important to players and usually offer bad odds.
-All players need to care about in a game of Craps is the sum of the two numbers shown on the dice rolled.
+Craps is one of the few casino games that is a lot more fun to play at the local casino, rather than online, due to it being the most social game out there!
+It's a game that can seem intimidating to new players due to the number of bets available on a craps table, however, most of these bets are not important to players.
+All you need to care about in a game of craps is the sum of the two numbers shown on the dice rolled.
+It may not be as popular online, but it is still one of the most thrilling casino games out there!

-Craps made its way into Pennsylvania casinos ten years ago and can now be found on most online casinos as they launch in the Keystone state.
-Pennsylvania online craps is a great way for new players to learn the game as there is no timer, so players can go at their own pace.
+Craps made its way into Pennsylvania casinos ten years ago and can be found on most online casinos as they continue to launch in the Keystone state.
+Playing craps online is great for a few reasons, but mainly due to the fact that it's a popular game to find demo versions offered and also, doesn't feature a timer.
 PA online casinos that offer online craps start with a minimum bet of $1 and keep the format similar to the video craps found on the Pennsylvania casino floors.

 Online Craps is played and looks the same as in the land-based casinos.
 The players, also known as the “shooters,” place bets on the two dice and what the sum will be once they are rolled.